DevMountain/Hosting-Digital-Ocean/README.md

 - Run ```npm i -g npm``` to update and install the latest stable version of npm.

 ###### Possible issues:
 - It is possible to get an error that says Node is not compatible with npm.
 This might happen if you have the latest version of Node installed on your server and it is not a stable version or is not yet supported.
-Try downgrading to a slightly earlier version of node using ```n x.x.x``` (replacing the x's with the version numbers).
+Try downgrading to a slightly earlier version of node using ```n x.x.x``` as mentioned above.

 ***